Five different kinds of fruit in one pancake make up this pretty pancake order for one.

 - 25g icing sugar

-Use a fork or whisk to beat all of the ingredients together, until you have a smooth, thick batter.
-Leave the batter to rest while you turn your attention to the banana.
+Beat all of the ingredients together, until you have a smooth, thick batter.
+Leave the batter to rest while you concentrate on the fruit.
 Mash the banana until it’s a purée consistency and then stir into the pancake batter.
+Add the blueberries too (see tip).

 Heat a little knob of butter in a frying pan.
 When the pan is nice and hot, use a spoon or ladle to add a small amount of pancake batter to the pan.
-If you are using a large frying pan, don’t be afraid to cook more than one pancake at a time.
+If you are using a large frying pan, you can cook more than one pancake at a time.
 This batter is quite thick so it will not spread far.

 To make the mixed berry compote: Simply wash your fruit and slice up any large strawberries.
 Place the fruit into a saucepan and put over a low heat.
 Once the juice starts to flow and the berries soften, add the icing sugar and continue to heat until the icing sugar has melted.
 Your compote will be ready in just 3 to 4 minutes.
 Decoratively arrange your berry compote on top of your pancake stack, letting the fruit juices flow over the sides of the pancakes.
 If you are not keen on the seeds in the juice, then pour it through a sieve first.